kyclark/gitbook-metagenomics/git_basics.md

 # Create a repo

 Using the Github web interface, create a new repository called "abe487."
 It's best to have the repo initialized with a "README."
-Copy the "Clone or Download" link and then on your machine do:
+Copy the "Clone or Download" link and then on your machine (laptop/HPC), clone your repository and the "metagenomics-book" repo:

 ```
 git clone <your repo>
-git clone git@github.com:kyclark/abe487.git kyclark
+git@github.com:kyclark/metagenomics-book.git
+cp -r metagenomics-book/problems <your repo>
 ```

-Now you can ```cp -r kyclark/problems <your repo>```.
+Notice that there is a subtle difference between these two commands:

+1. cp -r src dest
+2. cp -r src/ dest

+The first one will copy the "src" directory and then its contents to "dest" while the second one will copy *just the contents* of "src" to "dest."

 # Committing your work